MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Directory services reconnaissance is used by attackers to map the directory structure and target privileged accounts for later steps in an attack.
 The Security Account Manager Remote (SAM-R) protocol is one of the methods used to query the directory to perform such mapping.

-In this detection, no alerts would be triggered in the first month after ATP is deployed.
-During the learning period, ATP profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.
+In this detection, no alerts would be triggered in the first month after Azure ATP is deployed.
+During the learning period, Azure ATP profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.

 **Investigation**